- Chapter 1. Principles and Purpose

 - Conflicts of Interest or Bias

-- The Student, Faculty, or Referring Party may challenge any member of the Hearing Panel on grounds of a bias or relationship that might affect impartial consideration of the case by that Panel member.
-The Student, Faculty, or Referring Party must submit the challenge in writing to the Director or designee at least two (2) Days prior to the scheduled Hearing.
+- The Student, Faculty Member, or Referring Party may challenge any member of the Hearing Panel on grounds of a conflict, bias or relationship that might affect impartial consideration of the case by that Panel member.
+The Student, Faculty Member, or Referring Party must submit the challenge in writing to the Director or designee at least two (2) Days prior to the scheduled Hearing.
 The Director must decide the challenge prior to the Hearing.
-If the Director determines possible bias, they will excuse the Hearing Panel member and appoint a replacement.
-The Hearing may be rescheduled at the discretion of the Director in order to appoint an available replacement.
+If the Director, in consultation with the Chair, determines possible bias, they will excuse the Hearing Panel member and appoint a replacement.
+The Hearing may be rescheduled at the discretion of the Director or designee in order to appoint an available replacement.

 - Additionally, Hearing Panel members may recuse themselves if they believe there is a conflict with, bias about, or interest in the case.

-- The Director shall make the final decision whether to exclude any Hearing Panel member; this decision cannot be appealed.
+- The Director, in consultation with the Chair, shall make the final decision whether to exclude any Hearing Panel member; this decision cannot be appealed.
 If a Hearing Panel member is excluded, the Director will select a new Panel member as a substitute.

-Sanctions for Academic Misconduct are intended to educate Students on the effects of their Academic Misconduct, encourage appropriate conduct in future academic exercises, and uphold the standards essential to maintaining the integrity of the academic community.
+Outcomes for Academic Misconduct are intended to educate Students on the effects of their Academic Misconduct, encourage appropriate behavior in future academic exercises, and uphold the standards essential to maintaining the integrity of the academic community.

-In all cases, a grade received based on sanctions imposed in an Informal Resolution, Facilitated Resolution, or Formal Resolution will not be replaced if the course is repeated.
+In all cases, a course grade received based on outcomes imposed in an In Absentia Resolution, Informal Resolution, Facilitated Resolution, or Hearing will not be replaced if the course is repeated.
 This provision is not subject to appeal or academic petition.
+Students are encouraged to familiarize themselves with the applicable academic policies, including course progression expectations and the undergraduate grading policy and graduate grading policy.

 Section I. Compelling Factors

-Compelling factors may be considered when determining sanctions and may include, but are not limited to:
+Compelling factors may be considered when determining outcomes and may include, but are not limited to:

 - Student’s demonstration of insight about their behavior;